-If your credit history is error-free, the most important thing you can do to increase your credit score is get in the habit of paying on time, all the time.
-According to the Fair Isaac Corporation, your payment history makes up the bulk of your credit score: 35 percent.
+If your credit history is error-free, the most important thing you can do to improve your credit score is to pay on time, every time.
+According to the Fair Isaac Corporation, your payment history makes up the bulk of your credit score -- as high as 35 percent.
+Even one late payment can have a negative impact on your score, and if you habitually pay late, it can significantly reduce your score.
 If you have had trouble paying on time in the past, one of the best ways to improve your credit is to use a calendar to record when accounts are due and to use auto-scheduling to make sure you pay on or before the due date.

 Focus on bringing any past due accounts current.
 When you look at your credit reports, pay attention to any accounts that are showing more than 90 days overdue first, then accounts that are 60 days overdue, and finally accounts that are 30 days overdue.

-Bringing your accounts up-to-date will help you bring down your debt, which will in turn help improve your credit score.
+Bringing your accounts up-to-date will help reduce your debt, which will in turn help improve your credit score.
 Part of your score comes from the total amount of debt you owe, often compared to the amount of debt available to you.
-Paying down the debt you owe will not only raise your score, it will also lower your principal.
+Paying down the debt you owe will not only raise your score, but it will also lower your principal.
 This, in turn, lowers the amount of interest you will owe over time.
-If you’re unsure how to go about paying down your debt or feel overwhelmed by the amount of debt you have, nonprofit debt counseling can help you make a plan and stick with it.
+If you’re unsure how to go about paying down your debt or feel overwhelmed by the amount of debt you have, non-profit credit counseling can help you make a plan that works for your household budget and stick with it.

-Remember, your credit score is not set in stone.
-That means you can improve it over time, but it also means your score can drop if you are not careful.
-Learning to manage your debt is a critical step in bringing your score up to the great or excellent range.
+Your credit score is not fixed in stone.
+That means you can improve credit over time, but it also means your score can drop if you are not careful.
+Learning to manage your debt is a critical step in bringing your score up to a great or excellent range.
 The more you understand how credit and credit scores work, the better able you will be to make the right choices when it comes to debt and your finances.

 Consumer Education Services, Inc. empowers people to overcome their financial challenges and lead financially-healthy lives.